Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 1-confused_smiley displays a a confused smiley "(Ôo)'.

-The 2-hellofile display the content of the /etc/passwd file in the terminal.
+The 2-hellofile script display the content of the /etc/passwd file in the terminal.

+The 3-twofiles script displays the content of the /etc/passwd and /etc/hosts in the terminal.